Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/shopper_insights/_index.md

 #### Configure cameras and regions

 The specific region of the camera field-of-view that will be sent for inferencing can be controlled on a per-camera basis.
 This is setup by managing cameras, zones and camera regions.
-The following section explain those steps in detail.
+The following section explain  provides the details.

 ##### Manage cameras